Eat & Drink

 - Top-quality theatrical performances by some of Japan's most renowned actors and actresses at Hakataza Theatre

-Nakasu is an island in the middle of the city of Fukuoka , with the Nakagawa River to the west and the Hakatagawa River to the east.
-Over 3,500 restaurants and bars are crammed into this tiny area, with some of Fukuoka's best food to be found.
+Nakasu is a small island in the middle of the city of Fukuoka , with the Nakagawa River to the west and the Hakatagawa River to the east.
+Many restaurants and bars are crammed into this tiny area

-Not to be missed are the area's yatai street stalls that are set up every night from around 6 p.m. and continue oerating into the early hours of the morning.
-These stalls congregate around the southern part of Nakasu along the edge of the Nakagawa River, and are open year round.
+Don't miss the food stalls, which open every night around 6 p.m. and stay open until around midnight.
+Part of the stalls can be found in the southern part of Nakasu along the edge of the Nakagawa River, and are open year round.

 Art, culture and festival wonders

-Nakasu and its surrounding area are home to some of Fukuoka's premier art spots.
-Notable mentions include the Hakataza Theatre and the Fukuoka Asian Art Museum , both of which are linked directly to the Nakasu-Kawabata subway station.
+Nakasu and its surrounding area are home to some of Fukuoka's artistic hotspots.
+Notable mentions include the Hakataza Theatre and the Fukuoka Asian Art Museum , both linked directly to Nakasu-Kawabata Station.

-To the south-east of Nakasu, Canal City provides one of Fukuoka's most unique shopping experiences, in a love-it-or-hate-it architectural wonder.
-The shopping center has recently completed a refurbishment of their iconic fountains and hosts daily light, and music shows that play across the fountains.
+To the southeast of Nakasu, Canal City provides one of Fukuoka's most unique shopping experiences, and an architectural wonder.
+This large shopping mall has a daily show of music and lights that takes place around the fountain.

-Another of these Yamakasa floats is located in the Nakasu-Kawabata Shopping Arcade.
+Another of these Yamakasa floats is located in the Kawabata Shopping Arcade.
 The shops in this arcade are a stark contrast to the hundreds of other shops that line the center of Nakasu.

-Many of the shops here sell traditional Japanese products, clothing, paper, art and sweets.
-Most shops shut their doors before the nighttime action begins, so it's recommended to visit the arcade during the day.
+Many of the shops here sell traditional Japanese products, clothing, items, art and sweets.
+Most shops shut their doors in the evening, so it's recommended to visit the arcade during the day.